SimoneParvizi/Medical-Aid/README.md

 1. **Upload an Image**: Click on the 'Upload an Image' button to upload your medical image.
 2. **Analyze Image**: After uploading, click 'Analyze Image' to start the analysis.
 3. **View Results**: The analysis will be displayed below the image.
-4. **ELI5 Explanation**: For a simplified explanation, select 'Yes' under the ELI5 section.
+4. **Simpler Explanation**: For a simplified explanation, select 'Yes' under the section.

 ## Running the App